mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "generation plan (in devkit) vs. generator priorities?"

     The generation plan is applied instead of the generator priorities.
 If your generator should be applied in a model using a generation plan, your generator has to be part of the generation plan.
-    When developing a language, which is used within an aspect, e.g., type system, the MPS aspect's generation plan can block the generator.
+    When developing a language, which is used within an aspect, for example, type system, the MPS aspect's generation plan can block the generator.

 ??? question "How can you use generated classes which implement an extension point?"